 A detailed end-to-end model of MOONS has been built that produces realistic 2D detector images and can be passed through the developing MOONS pipeline.
 Naturally, this is a very complex model and has therefore not been designed for sharing.
 However, a more publically available 1D model exists which has been tested thoroughly against the full optical model.

 From these models, we currently predict for MOONS the following sensitivities.
-Note these calculations are all: per resolution element, with a 1 hour exposure and include background subtraction.
+Note these calculations are all: per resolution element, with a 1 hour exposure and including background subtraction.

 High resolution, R=18,000